-Licenses A license shall expire annually on a date established by the department Department and shall be renewable may be renewed shall be renewable renewed upon the payment of a new license fee if the licensee is in good standing with the Department.
+Licenses A license shall expire annually on a date established by the department Department and shall be renewable renewed upon the payment of a new license fee if the licensee is in good standing with the Department.

 § 4355.
 REGULATIONS; REPORTS